 Blood in vomit.

 Treatment of blood diseases and malignancies.

-Histamine is usually associated with allergic reactions and itching.
-This is because it is a neurotransmitter associated with inflammatory responses and itchy skin.
-Histamine regulates physiological function in the gut and acting as a neurotransmitter for the brain, spinal cord, and uterus
+Histamine is usually associated with allergic reactions and itching, and this is because it is a neurotransmitter associated with inflammatory responses and itchy skin.
+Histamine regulates physiological function in the gut and acts as a neurotransmitter for the brain, spinal cord, and uterus.

 A condition that appears as a result of treatment of another condition.

 “Cannabis indica is an annual plant in the family Cannabaceae.
 It is a putative species of the genus Cannabis, and whether it and Cannabis sativa are truly separate species is a matter of debate.
 The Cannabis indica plant is cultivated for many purposes; for example, the plant fibers can be converted into cloth.”

 The term “indica” usually refers to short, stout cannabis plants that have more of a relaxing, “body” effect.
 This is not always accurate but is a term that has entered the popular cannabis lexicon and, until recently, has served a purpose in identifying particular varieties of cannabis.
 While this classification method is not always accurate, it has its uses.
 Botanists will always argue about taxonomy, so this will likely be a long debate!

 An inverse agonist is a drug that binds to the same receptor as an agonist but induces a pharmacological response opposite to that of the agonist.